"

 Words of Wisdom from Applicants

 As the opening of this resource mentioned, applying to graduate school can be challenging.
 Hopefully this resource will help you understand the pieces of the application and engage in a meaningful writing process.
-The conclude, I’d like to offer you some encouragement and wisdom from one application who successfully navigated the application process, Tnsae Mulu.
-Below, Tnsae talks about how she persevered through writing her materials and offers guidance for the next applicants.
+To conclude, I’d like to offer you some encouragement and wisdom from several applicants who successfully navigated the application process, Tnsae Mulu and Vital Nyabashi.
+Below, these applicants talk about how they persevered through writing their materials and offers guidance for the next applicants.

 Words of Wisdom from Tnsae Mulu